KDCube is built around apps

 KDCube is a multi-tenant AI application platform.
 It provides the infrastructure for deploying conversational AI agents at scale — with streaming, storage, economics, tooling, and extensibility all built in.

-A Bundle is your unit of deployment.
-It's a Python package that plugs into the platform and defines how your AI agent thinks, what tools it uses, how it stores data, what UI widgets it exposes, and how it bills users.
+An app is your unit of deployment.
+It is a Python package, usually with optional UI sources, that plugs into the platform and defines how your AI agent thinks, what tools it uses, how it stores data, which object namespaces it exposes, what UI widgets it mounts, and how it bills users.

 Big Picture: How It All Fits Together